Discover the defining moments in the early life of Ilhan Omar. From birth to education, explore key events.

 In November 2019, Danielle Stella, Ilhan Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar be hanged for treason if found guilty of passing information to Iran.

-In 2021, following the United States Capitol attack, Ilhan Omar spoke about the traumatizing experience and its impact on democracy.
+In 2021, following the United States Capitol attack, Ilhan Omar spoke about the traumatizing experience and its lasting impact on democracy.

-TikTok also known as Douyin in China is a short-form...
+TikTok Douyin in China is a social media platform owned...

-Fox News is an American multinational conservative news and political...
+Fox News Channel FNC is a conservative American news and...

-Venezuela officially the Bolivarian Republic of Venezuela is located on...
+Venezuela officially the Bolivarian Republic of Venezuela is a South...

 Lauren Boebert is an American politician and businesswoman currently serving...